victools/jsonschema-generator/jsonschema-maven-plugin/README.md

 </configuration>
 ```

+By default, the plugin aborts if the glob pattern does not match any class.
+If this is not desired,
+the `<failIfNoClassesMatch>` property can be set to `false`.

 ### Configuring generated file names and locations
 The location where the files will be generated can be specified with the `<schemaFilePath>` element.
 ```xml